The Spanish Fork City Code which relates to the Airport can be found in Title 7 Chapter 7.12 at:

 The minimum standards for all operations at the Spanish Fork Airport shall consist of all requirements outlined in Chapter 12 Title 7 of the Spanish Fork Municipal Code.
 In addition, the following Rules and Regulations are hereby enacted in accordance with Section 7.12.020 of the Spanish Fork Municipal Code by Airport Management and the Spanish Fork Airport Board to promulgate the equitable and safe use of the Airport.

-Operation of a drone within 5 miles of the Airport requires that the Airport Manager be notified.
+To operate a drone within 5 miles of the Airport, it is requested that you contact the Airport Manager.
 Call or Text Cris Child 801-420-8888 more information can be found at: http://3dinsider.com/drone-safety/

 All liability Insurance certificates shall include a transfer of risk provision listing “Spanish Fork City, their elected and appointed officials, employees, volunteers, and agents” as additional insured.
 Insurance Policies must include the following limits: $1 million per occurrence, $2 million aggregate.